Furnace Size Calculator

 Common furnace sizes at a glance

 Quick scan for the most common scenarios.
+Sizes shown are input (nameplate) BTU, the rating furnaces are sold by, at the AFUE the calculator recommends for each case.
 For your home's exact number, use the calculator above.

 Small